araguaci/windows-dev-env/README.md

 It will set some system configuration and set some ffile expoorer settings, then it will remove some default Windows apps.
 After that, it will install Hyper-V, WSL Docker and Lando.

+### Installing Lando

+When Lando installer launches, please uncheck _Git For Windows_ and _Docker_, because this script installs Git and Docker.

 ## Browsers

 It will install Google Chrome and Firefox.